cvxgrp/dccp/README.md

 ====

 DCCP package provides an organized heuristic for convex-concave programming.
-It tries to solve nonconvex problems where all expressions have known curvature according to the rules of disciplined convex programming (DCP) but the objective and constraint right and left-hand sides may have any curvature (e.g., maximizing a convex expression).
+It tries to solve nonconvex problems where every function in the obejctive and the right and left-hand sides of the constraints has any known curvature according to the rules of disciplined convex programming (DCP).
+For instance, DCCP can be used to maximize a convex function.
 The full details of our approach are discussed in [the associated paper](https://stanford.edu/~boyd/papers/dccp.html).
 DCCP is built on top of [CVXPY](http://www.cvxpy.org/), a domain-specific language for convex optimization embedded in Python.

 Installation
 ------------